fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1b.md

 Browsers do not yet support all of JavaScript's newest features.
 Due to this fact, a lot of code run in browsers has been <i>transpiled</i> from a newer version of JavaScript to an older, more compatible version.

 Today, the most popular way to do transpiling is by using [Babel](https://babeljs.io/).
-Transpilation is automatically configured in React applications created with vite.
+Transpilation is automatically configured in React applications created with Vite.
 We will take a closer look at the configuration of the transpilation in [part 7](/en/part7) of this course.

 [Node.js](https://nodejs.org/en/) is a JavaScript runtime environment based on Google's [Chrome V8](https://developers.google.com/v8/) JavaScript engine and works practically anywhere - from servers to mobile phones.
 Let's practice writing some JavaScript using Node.
 The latest versions of Node already understand the latest versions of JavaScript, so the code does not need to be transpiled.